 - identify any publications that need correction or retraction;

 - identify the person(s) responsible for the misconduct, and

 - list any current support or known applications or proposals for support that the respondent(s) has pending with federal, state or private agencies; and

 - Include and consider any comments made by the respondent and complainant on the draft investigation report.

-Upon receipt of the report, the VPR shall determine whether the institution accepts the findings in the report.
-If any finding is not accepted, the finding and the reasons why it is not accepted shall be identified and included in a written report by the VPR.
+Upon receipt of the report, the RIO shall determine whether the institution accepts the findings in the report.
+If any finding is not accepted, the finding and the reasons why it is not accepted shall be identified and included in a written report by the RIO.

 MSU shall maintain and provide to ORl upon request all relevant research records and records of our research misconduct proceeding, including results of all interviews and the transcripts or recordings of such interviews.

 To the extent allowed by law, MSU shall maintain the identity of respondents and complainants securely and confidentially and shall not disclose any identifying information, except to: (1) those who need to know in order to carry out a thorough, competent, objective and fair research misconduct proceeding; and (2) the Office of Research Integrity, if applicable, as it conducts its review of the research misconduct proceeding and any subsequent proceedings.

 To the extent allowed by law, any information obtained during the research misconduct proceeding that might identify the subjects of research shall be maintained securely and confidentially and shall not be disclosed, except to those who need to know in order to carry out the research misconduct proceeding.